 3. Learn the rules of journalism

 Many blogs now require learning AP (Associated Press Style), but you don’t have to shell out 80-130 grand to get a journalistic education.
-Carol Tice and Linda Formichelli offer an affordable 4-week Journalism Crash Course, but if you’re short on cash, here are 50 free, self-directed open courses for budding and experienced journalists.
+Carol Tice and Linda Formichelli offer an affordable 4-week Journalism Crash Course, but if you’re short on cash, check out Coursera’s free, self-directed open courses for budding and experienced journalists.

 4. Be honest